Mental Health Awareness Week 2024: Partnerships

 Support the UK's biggest mental health awareness campaign

-We're looking for partners and other organisations to join us in making this year's Mental Health Awareness Week the biggest yet.
+We're looking for partners and other organisations to join us for Mental Health Awareness Week.

-During Mental Heath Awareness Week 2024, we aim to improve public understanding of mental health and will be sharing advice on some of the things that can help prevent poor mental health.
+The Mental Health Foundation is the home of Mental Health Awareness Week.
+Every May, for the last 23 years, we bring together communities across the UK to improve public understanding of mental health and share advice on some of the things that can help prevent poor mental health.

 How you can get involved